CrunchyData/crunchy-containers/docs/content/container-specifications/crunchy-pgpool.md

 ## Features

-The following features are supported by the `crunchy-postgres` container:
+The following features are supported by the `crunchy-pgpool` container:

 * Basic invocation of pgPool II